Steve Lepore

 Writing this down so I can be wrong on the record.

-№ 002 March 30, 2026 Observation
+№ 002 March 29, 2026 Observation

 The thing about AI search nobody is talking about.

 Dental patients are starting to use ChatGPT to translate their symptoms into vocabulary before they ever search Google.
-They describe what's bothering them in plain language, get a rough diagnosis or set of terms back, and then search for the term.
+They describe what's bothering them in plain language, get a rough diagnosis or a set of terms back, and then search the term.
 By the time they hit a search engine, they're already inside a category they didn't choose for themselves.

+The search queries that bring patients in will increasingly be terms ChatGPT supplied, which means ranking for those phrasings is a different optimization problem than it was two years ago.
 I don't see anyone in the dental marketing space talking about this.
 I think they should be.

-№ 001 February 08, 2026 Concern
+№ 001 February 07, 2026 Concern

 What I watch with growing unease.